 But for folks like me, that like CONTROL, or for people running on older iDevices with limited storage or using Cellular Data only (no WiFi available,) automatic updates are a hindrance at best.
 And of course, some of us just don’t like to update frequently (or at all!)

-In this short article, we look at how you can disable automatic updates on your iPhone when running iOS 12.
+In this short article, we look at how you can disable automatic updates on your iPhone when running iOS 12 and above including iPadOS.

 - 1 What does the Automatic updates feature do for your iPhone?

-- 3 How-To Disable Automatic Updates feature on your iPhone for iOS 12
+- 4 How-To Disable Automatic Updates feature on your iPhone for iOS and iPadOS

 What does the Automatic updates feature do for your iPhone?